 For example, several of our research groups investigate the ways in which the genetic code inside each cell is controlled in response to signals that the cell receives.
 The signalling and the regulation of genes is often different in cancer cells compared to normal cells.

 Public engagement is a broad term for a range of activities that connect the general public with research and researchers.
-Our scientists are committed to enaging the public with research, and we are supported in this aim by the Nuffield Department of Medicine.
-If you have any questions about public engagement opportunities, please contact NDM Strategic.
+Our scientists are committed to engaging the public with research.

 Examples of events that Ludwig researchers have participated in recently include the Oxfordshire Science Festival, Pint of Science, Oxford Open Doors, and activities at local schools.
 We also regularly host work experience students.